 The Intestinal Barrier

 The picture below is a representation of the lining of our small intestine.
-The gut lumen is a fascinating and complex organism that is designed to allow certain particles and substances to pass through to the rest of the body.
+The gut lumen is a fascinating and complex organism that allows certain particles and substances to pass through to the rest of the body.

 There are small “hairs” called microvilli within the digestive tract.
-Microvilli are tiny – approximately 100 nanometers in diameter and from approximately 100 to 2,000 nanometers in length.
+Microvilli are tiny – approximately 100 nanometers in diameter and from approximately 100 to 2,000 nanometers.
 The microvilli look like a fuzzy fringe (under an electron microscope) and this is where the term “brush border” comes from – like the bristles of a paintbrush.

 Intestinal Permeability (“Leaky Gut”)

 In individuals with a healthy gut, the spaces between the epithelial cells are called “tight” (“tight junctions”).
 Tight junctions prevent dangerous particles and substances from passing through to the body.
 Intestinal permeability is a term describing the loss of control of substances passing from inside the gastrointestinal tract through the cells lining the gut wall, into the rest of the body.

 Here is an uncomplicated way to understand the concept.

 Hold your hand up, inside of your palm towards your face with your fingers next to each other.
 Very little light comes in, right?
 Now spread your fingers apart (like you are peeking at a scary movie), and now the light comes in.

 Your fingers represent the lining of your intestinal wall.
 A healthy intestinal wall doesn’t let many particles through.
 An unhealthy intestinal wall allows particles into the body – dangerous ones!
 This is the condition that is commonly referred to as “leaky gut.”